 The ISIPO is official government body responsible for intellectual property in Iceland.
-It disseminates information and knowledge, and has an active dialogue with society, on matters related to intellectual property rights.
+It disseminates information and knowledge and has an active dialogue with society and industry on matters related to intellectual property rights.

-The ISIPO will be a centre of knowledge on intellectual property rights in an IP-driven society.
-It will be a strong link in the chain of innovation and the economy.
+The ISIPO aims to be a centre of knowledge on intellectual property rights in an IP-driven society and to be a strong link in the chain of innovation and the economy.

 1. Improving the image of the ISIPO and increasing awareness of intellectual property rights.

 2. Building an efficient and user-centred customer service.

 3. Increasing staff knowledge and disseminating it internally and externally.

 4. Creating a dynamic workplace that brings out the best in all staff members.

 5. Encouraging a stable and environmentally friendly ISIPO operation.